 <<We looked at other medical issues to pay for the service When we looked at your records, we checked to see if you have a different medical issue that would let us pay for this.
 There are rules we have to meet in order to do this.
 We had a health care professional review your case to see if you met those rules.
 Unfortunately, you did not meet those rules.

-If your provider thinks another medical issue will let us approve this, they can submit the request again.>>
+>>

+<< We reached out to your provider for additional information to check and see if your medical service could be approved.

+>>

-If your provider has additional information they can submit the request again You can ask us to change our decision.
+You can ask us to change our decision.
 If you disagree with our decision, you have the right to ask us to change it.
 We will resolve your appeal as quickly as your health requires.

 To support your appeal, you have the right to: